Technical Education and Skills Development Authority: Delivery networks

 There are more than 4,500 TVET providers in the country, around 62% (2,786) of which are private and 38% (1,714) public.
 The Public TVET institutions include 126 Technology Institutes nationwide.
 Other public TVET providers include state-owned universities and colleges and local colleges offering non-degree programs; Department of Education-supervised schools; and local government units and other government agencies providing skills training programs.
 TVET funding would depend on the type of provider.
 In private TVET institutions, students or trainees pay fees.
 Public TVET institutions, on the other hand, are subsidized by the government so the trainees pay only a minimal or no amount for the training.

 Training programs

 TESDA provides direct training programs which are divided into four distinct training modalities: School-Based Programs, Center-Based Programs, Community-Based Programs, and Enterprise-Based Programs.
+In 2025, TESDA expanded Technical–Vocational Education and Training (TVET) with TechPro programs in basic education, free assessments for tech-voc graduates, micro-credentials, enterprise-based training, and launched Regional TVET Innovation Centers in Tuguegarao, Tacloban, and General Santos City.

 School-based programs

 School-based programs are TVET programs that are directly delivered or provided by TESDA-administered schools.
 Currently, there are 57 TESDA-administered schools, 19 of which are agriculture schools, 7 are fishery schools and 31 are trade schools.
 School based programs include post-secondary offerings of varying duration not exceeding three years.